Cancel anytime

 - Acquisition Price (USD millions): 6500

-- Strategic Rationale: Expanded TI's analog product portfolio and strengthened its position in the analog market.
+- Strategic Rationale: Expanded TI's analog portfolio and market share.

 Growth Trajectory and Initiatives

-Recent Initiatives: TI has undertaken initiatives such as investing in new manufacturing capacity and expanding its product portfolio to address emerging market needs.
+Recent Initiatives: TI is investing in new manufacturing capacity and expanding its product portfolio to address emerging market opportunities.

 Summary